SystemsApproach/sdn/access.rst

 shown in :numref:`Figure %s <fig-sdpon>` are exactly the same fabric switches as shown in :numref:`Figure %s <fig-seba>` (from Chapter 2) and :numref:`Figure %s <fig-netconfig>` (from Chapter 7).
-In other words, SD-Fabric not only connects the OLTs to the Internet, it also interconnects a set of servers that host the BNG control and management processes (along with any other Virtual Network Functions that the operator wants to run at the edge).
+In other words, SD-Fabric both connects the OLTs to the Internet and interconnects a set of servers that host the BNG control and management functions (along with any other *Virtual Network Functions* that the operator wants to run at the edge).

-The Mobile Core that connects a RAN to the Internet is standardized by 3GPP, making it a well-defined example to discuss (albeit at a high-level since the full 3GPP specification for the 5G Mobile Core is well beyond the scope of this book). :numref:`Figure %s <fig-core>` gives an architectural overview, identifying the functional blocks that make up the 5G Mobile Core.
+The Mobile Core that connects a RAN to the Internet is standardized by 3GPP, making it a well-defined example to discuss (albeit at a high-level since the full 3GPP specification is well beyond the scope of this book). :numref:`Figure %s <fig-core>` gives an architectural overview, identifying the functional blocks that make up the 5G Mobile Core.

 .. _fig-core:
 .. figure:: access/Slide9.png